Wacker Drive Reconstruction

-The work included complete demolition of the deck, columns and partial foundation removal, improved drainage, lighting and traffic signals, new ventilation for Lower Wacker Drive, rehabilitation of the fixed portions of Randolph, Washington and Madison Street Bascule bridges, additional caissons, new grade beams, new columns and a post tension high performance concrete deck with latex concrete overlay.
-In addition to reconstructing the roadways to be safer and more efficient, landscaped medians were built to replace access ramps to Lower Wacker at Jackson, Adams and Washington, creating green space on the upper level median.
-Other green elements included LED traffic signals, use of recycled steel and concrete, and a stormwater management system designed to route roadway stormwater into a sewer system instead of the Chicago River.
+The work included complete demolition of the deck, columns and partial foundation removal, improved drainage, lighting and traffic signals, new ventilation for Lower Wacker Drive, rehabilitation of the fixed portions of Randolph, Washington, and Madison Street Bascule bridges, additional caissons, new grade beams, new columns, and a post-tension high-performance concrete deck with latex concrete overlay.
+In addition to reconstructing the roadways to be safer and more efficient, landscaped medians were built to replace access ramps to Lower Wacker at Jackson, Adams, and Washington, creating green space on the upper-level median.
+Other green elements included LED traffic signals, the use of recycled steel and concrete, and a stormwater management system designed to route roadway stormwater into a sewer system instead of the Chicago River.